jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-1/index.md

 ### Testing the barebones maintenance window

-Once we've ran `terraform apply` on all the above, let's test the maintenance window out.
+Once we've ran `terraform apply` on all the above, we can test the maintenance window out.
 Currently we have it set to run at 9am UK time, which may or may not be a long time away - so change it manually in [the console](https://console.aws.amazon.com/systems-manager/maintenance-windows) to a time not far away from your time now.

 Once it's done executing, you can navigate to the history tab to view the execution.

-{{< figure src="maintenance-window-history.png" link="maintenance-window-history.png" class="center" alt="The execution history for the maintenance window, showing both successful and failed executions" caption="Let's hope you have more luck on your first attempts running this than I did! :sweat_smile:" >}}
+{{< figure src="maintenance-window-history.png" link="maintenance-window-history.png" class="center" alt="The execution history for the maintenance window, showing both successful and failed executions" caption="Let's hope you have more luck on your first attempts running this than I did!" >}}

 You can select any execution and drill down into it with the **View details** button.